woojoong88/dev_comac_diagnostics/README.md

-# COMAC Diagnostics Development Kit (CDDK)
+# COMAC VNFs Diagnostics Kit (CVDK)

-CDDK is the diagnostics for VNF containers in COMAC.
+CVDK is the diagnostics for VNF containers in COMAC.

 This repository is NOT an official ONF repository.

-The official CDDK code will be merged into the official ONF repository, hopefully.
+The official CVDK code will be merged into the official ONF repository, hopefully.

-CDDK can be used to check whether all VNF containers in COMAC is set correctly or not (i.e., CI/CD).
+CVDK can be used to check whether all VNF containers in COMAC is set correctly or not (i.e., CI/CD).

 All scripts are developed by Woojoong Kim from Open Networking Foundation.